AntonC9018/Hopper_University_Paper/paper.md

 In this [basic example of a sequence][34] the `Basic` algorithm has been used.
 This algorithm returns the directions that get you closer to the player.
-For example, if the player were directly upwards of the enemy, only the upward direction would be returned by the algorithm.
+For example, if the player were directly upwards from the enemy, only the upward direction would be returned by the algorithm.
 However, if the player were up and to the left of the enemy, the directions up and left would be returned.
 The direction that is most lined up with the current orientation is returned first.
 So, for the above example, if the enemy looked up, then the order of directions returned would be up and left, however, if it looked e.g. down, the order would be first left and then up.

 I use math to figure out which directions to return.
-For first, notice, that only the directions that the difference vector between the player and the enemy can be decomposed into projections onto the x-axis and onto the y-axis.
+For first, notice, that the only plausible directions returned by the algorithm concide with the projections of the difference vector between the player position and the enemy position onto the x- and y-axes.
-If one of the projections is zero, meaning there is just one plausible direction that gets us closer to the player (in the example above it was upwards), we just return the other projection, which is in fact that plausible direction.
+If one of the projections is zero, meaning there is just one plausible direction that gets us closer to the player (in the example above it was upwards), we just return the other non-zero projection, which is, in fact, that plausible direction.
 Otherwise we first return that projection, which is closer aligned with the current orientation of the enemy, then return the other.
 The "alignment" factor can be defined mathematically as the dot product between the orientation vector and the given projected vector.
 See the `Basic` function in [the source code][36].

 There are more predefined `Movs` algorithms.
 See [the source code][36].

 The movs algorithms are not complete because of *factions*.
-They currently assume the targeted faction is of the player faction, that is, any entity that uses the movs functions are assumed to be targeting the player.
+They currently assume the targeted faction is the player faction, that is, any entity that uses the movs functions are assumed to be targeting the player.

 Also, since the players are not currently cached in any way, any invocation of the movs algorithm involves searching through all the entities in the registry, which is really slow.
 I will eventually start using some sort of caching system, which I have not designed yet.